Josh Lowe Player Props: Rays vs. Guardians

-The Tampa Bay Rays and Josh Lowe, who went 1-for-4 last time out, take on Gavin Williams and the Cleveland Guardians at Tropicana Field, Saturday at 4:10 PM ET.
+The Tampa Bay Rays, including Josh Lowe (.368 on-base percentage in past 10 games, 51 points above season-long percentage), take on starting pitcher Tanner Bibee and the Cleveland Guardians at Tropicana Field, Sunday at 1:40 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Guardians.

 Josh Lowe Game Info & Props vs. the Guardians